Students and Alumnae

-We’d love to hear from more alumnae and encourage you to share your contributions by writing to Sondra Phifer at sphifer@barnard.edu.
+We’d love to hear from more alumnae and encourage you to share your contributions by writing to complit@barnard.edu.

 “In so many ways!
 My ability to connect the dots, quickly see parallels between writing and art, journalism and business.
 My writing skills were honed in comp lit classes at Barnard and Columbia.
 I learned to pay close attention to words, their meaning, the style of writing, and how it reflects the context.
 My senior thesis–on the relationship between poetry and painting in Russian Futurism and other modernist movements–has come in handy numerous times in my writing about art and the art market.”